 magnificent, rare Buermanns spurs are $875.

 Gal Leg Spurs marked "KW".
-We have not been able to identify this maker but

 the photo flash picked up some bronze like color.
 These are solid steel with

 silver inlay spurs and a little rust.
 No bronze or copper anywhere on them.

 Keith Welling started making bits andpurs in the 1960's in Crawford,

 Neb.
 His spurs are highly prized due to the fine silver inlay work.
 The

 sides).Several makers made this style of spur.We can not determine the maker